Wifi gotta be one of the greatest household invention in the history, right about the level of bacon or sandwich.

 As you could have guessed, the wireless reception in this setup is stronger and more powerful.
 However, there will be a little latency in the connection; because now the data have to hop from your computer to the repeater then to the router and modem before it finally travels elsewhere on the Internet.
 The lag is not totally unacceptable and sometimes unnoticeable for daily use, but online gamers may not be able to tolerate the situation.

-These following repeaters that I got my hands on are by AMPED wireless and Hawking Technology.
-They are very decent options in the market and very easy to use for non tech-savvy person.
-You will need to connect one of your computer to the device for the initial setup and after that it should be the set-it and forget-it plan.
+These following repeaters that I got my hands on are by Neatgear and TP-Link Technology.
+They are very decently priced options in the market and very easy to use for non tech-savvy person.
+You will need to connect one of your computer to the device for the initial setup and that’s all.

 6. Other Recommended Tips